 Fire is a devastating and deadly event and one that you can’t forecast happening.
 It can pose a dangerous threat to human life and property.
 Every year, thousands of fire incidents are reported in Canada.
 Even though it is impossible to prevent fire outbreaks, there’s plenty you can do to minimize this risk.
 It is crucial to take every action you can to prevent a fire from happening and ensure your employees’ safety and the protection of your building.
-By establishing a fire prevention and evacuation plan, you can protect your people and your business from a catastrophic fire incident.
+By establishing a fire safety system and evacuation plan, you can protect your people and your business from a catastrophic fire incident.

 A fire emergency evacuation plan is of the utmost importance in any organisation as it enables you to equip your workplace for a potential emergency.
 The objective of creating an effective fire safety plan is to get rid of the causes of fire and prevent the loss of lives and properties by fire.
 A well-developed plan covers all aspects of fire safety and describes how you and your staff can exit safely and appropriately throughout the building or property.
 It is a detailed document that describes the procedures to follow in a fire emergency, including how to respond, when to respond, and identifies a path of egress, and assigning roles and responsibilities for each action.

 As fire is an unexpected event, it only takes seconds to turn a small flame into a full-blown life-threatening fire.
 So planning ahead is necessary.
 Gather your key personnel and develop a tailor-made fire safety plan that suits your business and industry.
 It’s vital that all employees/occupants and managers be aware of the fire safety plan and adequately trained on the procedures.
 The fire protection plan should also take into account individuals with disabilities and unique requirements.